+People have been wondering about the link between whey protein and cholesterol, as whey protein is high in fat.
 Whey protein is a convenient alternative to whole foods.
-Whey is the byproduct that is created during the process of making cheese.
+Whey is the by-product that is created during the process of making cheese.
 It is popular for dietary supplementation.
 It is also a great protein supplement for those who are vegetarians.

-Preliminary research suggests that whey protein may lower cholesterol.
-However you should still have whey protein in moderation as a part of balanced diet.
-Some whey supplements contain small amount of cholesterol, so they contribute to your cholesterol consumption and count toward your daily intake limit.
+Preliminary research suggests that you can take whey protein to lower cholesterol.
+However you should still have whey protein in moderation as a part of a balanced diet.
+There are small amounts of cholesterol in whey protein products, so these products can contribute to your cholesterol consumption and count toward your daily intake limit.

-There are different types of whey product in the market such as whey isolate, concentrate and hydosylate.
-The whey protein isolate is fat free and lactose free.
-Whey protein isolate is the purest form of whey protein.
-Protein concentrate does contain low levels of cholesterol and is less expensive than isolate.
+There are different types of whey products in the market such as whey isolate, concentrate and hydrolysate.
+Whey protein isolate is fat-free and lactose-free.
+Whey protein isolate is the purest form of whey protein (and has the lowest amount of cholesterol in whey protein.
+Protein concentrate does contain low levels of cholesterol in whey protein) and is less expensive than isolates.
 Whey protein hydrolysate contains less allergen than concentrate and isolate.
-This makes it much easier to broken down by the body.
+This makes it much easier for the body to break it down.

 Suggested read – The Best Ways To Consume Whey Protein

 Whey Protein Basics: Connection Between Whey Protein And Cholesterol